“What power meter should I get?”

 This is a question I get asked a LOT as a sports scientist, rider and coach.
 It’s a good question, really–there are so many options!

 Power meters are super important for anyone looking to improve their race performance, which is a venture that can manifest itself in many different ways.
 A lot of people think they are only useful for determining training zones and that once they do then they just have to stare at the numbers endlessly… but there’s a lot more to it.
-We’ll get in to that next time (talked about it a bit here), but by reading on, you’re on the right path.
+I talked extensively about making the most of your MTB power meter data, so it’s worth checking out to learn more.

 I got my first power meter back in around ’08.
 It was a clapped-out second-hand PowerTap for my road bike and I had no idea what the numbers meant.
 The spoke lacing was mostly 3x, and the wheel mostly ran straight.
 I uploaded the data some of the time, and my faster-than-me roommate would mull it over and walk away without saying much.
 Without practicing much, I never gained a good understanding of what the data meant, and unfortunately it wasn’t very useful.